Gay Cambodia Travel is Full of Surprises!

 Cambodia's best gay nightlife is in Phnom Penh, where there are six gay bars the last time we counted.
 There are also several large discos that attract a very large gay clientele.
 Siem Reap is far quieter.
 Nightspots there are very mixed.
 Local gays in Siem Reap enjoy two after-hours places that are off the tourist radar, and appear to account for as much as a third of the clientele.

 Cambodia has a small but very active pride organization located in Phnom Penh that produces annual Pride events.
+We expect Cambodia to be one of the first countries in Asia to legalize same-sex marriage.

 Planning Your Holiday